Excel Named Ranges enable you to give one, or a group of cells a name other than the default D3 for a single cell, or E3:F50 for a range of cells.

 Post a comment and let us know how you use Named Ranges in Excel?

-Share the knowledge with your friends and colleagues on Twitter, and Facebook etc. using the shortcuts below.
+Please share the knowledge with your friends and colleagues on Twitter, and Facebook etc.